department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/v2-UAT-research-plan.md

 - We would like to learn more about challenges experienced by people who use magnification, have cognitive considerations, and use screen readers.

 ### Outcome
-Based on the outcome of this research study, we will either release our MVP to production, or update our design to correct any significant usability hurdles people encounter.
+Based on the outcome of this research study, we will either release the two new sections to production and/or update our design to correct any significant usability hurdles people encounter.

 ### Research questions
 - Does the functionality work as expected?
 - Are Veterans able to take action on their payment or debt information without any usability hurdles?
-- Has the elimination of red and green colors decreased the scannability of the page, or decreased anxiety around having debt?
+- Has the elimination of red and green colors decreased the scannability of the page?
 - Is any of the copy confusing to users?

 ### Hypothesis
 - Veterans will not encounter any bugs in the payments and debts sections.
 - Veterans will be able to easily take action on their payment and debt information from My VA.
-- Veterans will like the term "overpayment" for debts.
+- Veterans will not be confused by the terminology used for debts and payments.
-- Veterans may be confused about whether the new "payment history" title refers tio only payments VA has made to them or also payments they have made to VA.
+- It will be clear what is due to VA from Veterans and what has been paid to them without the use of color to delineate.

 ## Method
-We'll have participants go through a list of specific tasks for UAT, and ask follow-up questions to get feedback on our usability related questions.
+We'll have participants go through a list of specific tasks for UAT and ask follow-up questions to get feedback on our usability related questions.
 We will test in production with real user data.

 ### Location
 Remote, via Zoom